serzap/auth_service/README.md

 To run the project, follow these steps:

-1. **Configure the settings**: configure authv1.yaml file containing parameters such as database connection details, RPC server addresses, and other settings.
+1. **Configure the settings**: configure etc/authv1.yaml file containing parameters such as: DataSource - database connection , ListenOn -  RPC server address, and other settings.

 2. **Set up the database**: Either run the database manually or use Docker.
 If running manually, ensure that your database server is running and accessible.
 If using Docker, run the following command: `docker run --name mysql -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=auth_service -e MYSQL_USER=user -e MYSQL_PASSWORD=password -p 3306:3306 -d mysql:latest`

-3. **Start the server**: Launch the gRPC server for your service using the compiled binary or the run command.
+3. **Start the server**: Launch the gRPC server for your service using the compiled binary or the run command go build.

 4. **Testing the API**: You can test the API using tools like Postman or by running automated tests located in the `test` directory.